odcambc/GPR68_DMS_QC/README.md

 git clone https://github.com/odcambc/GPR68_DMS_QC.git
 ```

 After cloning, you will need to initialize the repository.
-If you are using rstudio, you can do this by opening the project file `dms_analysis_stub.Rproj`, then initializing the environment with the comment `renv::restore()`.
+If you are using rstudio, you can do this by opening the project file `GPR68_QC.Rproj`, then initializing the environment with the comment `renv::restore()`.

 Otherwise, you can initialize the repository by running the following command from the root directory of the repository: